syncfusion-content/jsp-docs/jsp/Getting-Started.md

 ### Steps to deploy the Essential JS for JSP component demos in Apache Tomcat

 1. Download the Apache Tomcat from the official download page
 2. You can find a sample JSP web site in the /Samples directory of the Essential JS for JSP distribution.
-To run the web site, copy this directory to your Webapps folder of Apache Tomcat
+To run the web site, copy this directory to your webapps folder of Apache Tomcat
 3. Run the startup.bat file from the Tomcat location (Tomcat bin folder)
 4. JSP SampleBrowser will be launched under the default port 8080 (localhost: 8080/SampleBrowser/index.jsp).
 5. Browse product samples using the Sample Browser.